Congratulations! The third week of pregnancy is usually when ovulation and implantation occur. Here’s what you should know about your body this week.

 Exercise is important during pregnancy.Consult your healthcare provider before beginning or continuing an exercise routine.
 In most circumstances, if you are already on an exercise routine, then you likely can continue your active lifestyle.
 Check out our list of the top recommended exercises during pregnancy.

 Nutrition is also important this early in pregnancy.
 Folic acid and other essential nutrients and vitamins are necessary for fetal growth and a healthy pregnancy.
 Eating a balanced diet high in protein and calcium is also beneficial for both you and the baby.
-If you have questions, check with your health care provider to see what dietary reccomendations they encourage.
+If you have questions, check with your health care provider to see what dietary recommendations they encourage.

 Pregnancy Week 3: Tips for making your pregnancy better